-OAST technology can be used to detect a variety of Out-of-band vulnerabilities from Blind Cross-site Scripting (BXSS) to Out-of-band SQL Injection, (OOB-SQLi), Out-of-band Remote Code Execution, and most interesting within this category — Server-side request Forgery (SSRF) which includes XML External Entity (XXE) vulnerabilities.
+In 2013, Acunetix introduced AcuMonitor, which was the first commercial offering to support out-of-band vulnerability testing.
+This category of vulnerability testing is now called Out-of-band Application Security Testing (OAST).
+OAST technology can be used to detect a variety of out-of-band vulnerabilities such as Blind Cross-site Scripting (BXSS), Out-of-band SQL Injection (OOB-SQLi), Out-of-band Remote Code Execution, and most interesting within this category: Server-side Request Forgery (SSRF), which includes XML External Entity (XXE) vulnerabilities.

 False Positives and Result Verification